 Where: Malibu, California

 Why We're Excited: Malibu is not a town known for affordable hotels (or affordable anything, really), which makes Proper Hospitality's new entry even more welcome.
 The iconic Point Dume motor lodge along Pacific Coast Highway has been refurbished into simple bungalows that are crisp and airy, each with a private patio, Casper beds, and robes custom-made from deadstock African textiles.
 Vintage B&W photos of Malibu's surf-bum past by Wayne Wilcox (another local icon) hang amid vintage surfboards.
-A new heated pool and deck joins the property, along with all-day takeout from nearby Cal-Mex restaurant Scenic Route.
+Also new are a heated pool and deck.

 Where: Venice, California

 Why We're Excited: When you want the true Dogtown vibe of Venice Beach, head straight to the heart of the surf break along the boardwalk.
 Yet another LA newcomer from Proper Hospitality (we weren't kidding when we said the industry has been busy!), this one is housed in the historic 1915 Waldorf, a landmark that served as the backdrop for many Old Hollywood films.
 Rooms reflect the eclectic style of the building, with spacious bungalows and suites with postcard-perfect views of Santa Monica and the Pacific piers.
 Bikes, surfboards, and skateboards are at the ready, as are wood-fired pizzas, avocado toast, and adaptogenic lattes delivered to your door from the neighborhood’s favorite cafe, Great White.
 It’s all so LA, in the best way.